Perspective | Joe Biden has a better option than court-packing: Legislating

 At Barrett’s confirmation hearing, Democratic members of the Senate Judiciary Committee argued melodramatically that Barrett’s confirmation would doom Obamacare and deny urgently needed medical care for tens of millions of Americans.
 What none mentioned was that a Democratic Congress could easily remove that threat on the afternoon of Joe Biden’s inauguration by restoring the law’s individual mandate, rendering moot the already flimsy challenge now before the court.

-The Trump administration has also spent the last four years dismantling every Obama era regulation meant to reduce emissions of carbon dioxide that cause global warming, and it would take another four years of painstaking rulemaking and litigation to unwind those efforts.
+The Trump administration has also spent the last four years dismantling every Obama-era regulation meant to reduce emissions of carbon dioxide that cause global warming, and it would take another four years of painstaking rulemaking and litigation to unwind those efforts.
 But a Democratic Congress and president could do it in a single stroke by adding those regulations to the Clean Air Act.
 To fortify the new statute against the inevitable court challenge, Congress could also include a detailed factual finding of the grave economic and security threat posed by global warming, along with an unambiguous statement of national purpose to eliminate carbon emissions with all deliberate speed.

-By statute, Congress could make sure that the courts codify recent court decisions banning discrimination on the basis of gender and sexual orientation and extend them more broadly to housing, employment, education and public accommodation.
+By statute, Congress could make sure that the courts codify recent court decisions banning discrimination on the basis of gender and sexual orientation, and extend them more broadly to housing, employment, education and public accommodation.

 In a similar fashion, Democrats could also restore the power of public employee unions to collect representation fees from all workers in their bargaining units.
 Two years ago, in Janus v.
 AFSCME Council 31, a conservative court majority handed a long-sought victory to the anti-union movement by declaring that such required fees violated the free speech rights of government workers.
 But a change to federal labor law could allow the public employee unions to negotiate for reimbursement for representation costs directly with public employers, sidestepping the First Amendment issue.

 By legislation, Democrats could also overturn Roberts Court decisions long sought by the business community to close the courthouse door to those harmed or defrauded by businesses.
 Those decisions — Epic Systems Corp. v.
 Lewis, New Prime v.
 Oliveira, AT&T Mobility LLC v.
 Concepcion, Shearson/American Express v.
 McMahon, American Express v.
 Italian Colors Restaurant — upheld the legality of the now-widespread practice by American business of requiring workers and consumers to resolve any grievances through case-by-case arbitration that is hopeless stacked against them.
-A simple amendment to the 1925 Federal Arbitration Act, could unwind decades of litigation painstakingly orchestrated by the U.S. Chamber of Commerce and other business groups to bar class-action lawsuits on behalf of workers and consumers.
+A simple amendment to the 1925 Federal Arbitration Act could unwind decades of litigation painstakingly orchestrated by the U.S. Chamber of Commerce and other business groups to bar class-action lawsuits on behalf of workers and consumers.

 For legal conservatives seeking to dismantle the “regulatory state,” there is no case law more ripe for overturning than the 1984 decision in Chevron v.
 Natural Resources Defense Council.
 In that case, the justices said courts should defer to the expert judgment of regulators when interpreting statutes whenever the wording or meaning of those statutes are ambiguous.
 For decades, this Chevron deference has frustrated efforts by industry groups to challenge a wide range of federal environmental, consumer protection and labor regulations.
 As circuit court judges, Neil M. Gorsuch and Brett M. Kavanaugh launched a campaign to overturn Chevron, often finding support at the Supreme Court in dissents by Justices Clarence Thomas and Samuel A. Alito Jr. and Chief Justice John G. Roberts Jr. Now that Gorsuch and Kavanaugh have been elevated to the Supreme Court, and especially if they are joined by a like-minded Barrett, legal observers say it is only a matter of time before the Court renounces Chevron deference.